 233 Dead, Dozens Missing After Storm Annihilates Area

-Typhoon Yagi has left a trail of destruction across northern Vietnam after hitting land on September 7, 2024, with wind speeds reaching up to 126 mph.
+Typhoon Yagi left a trail of destruction across northern Vietnam after hitting land on September 7, 2024, with wind speeds reaching up to 126 mph.
 The death toll has risen to 233 and continues to rise as rescue efforts persist in the severely impacted mountain regions.

-Flash floods and landslides have obliterated entire communities and caused serious damage to crucial infrastructure.
+Flash floods and landslides obliterated entire communities and caused serious damage to crucial infrastructure.
 As international assistance continues to flow in, Vietnam faces a lengthy recovery process with the threat of additional storms and swelling rivers.

-In Lao Cai province, the Lang Nu hamlet was entirely washed away by powerful floodwaters, resulting in 48 deaths and 39 people still missing.
+In Lao Cai province, the Lang Nu hamlet was entirely washed away by powerful floodwaters, resulting in 48 deaths and several people still missing.
 The extensive damage to access roads has complicated rescue operations, hindering the delivery of heavy equipment necessary for search and recovery tasks.

 The effects of the typhoon have been felt well beyond Lao Cai.
 In Cao Bang province, a landslide forced a bus, car, and several motorcycles into a swollen river, causing 21 confirmed deaths and leaving 10 people unaccounted for.

-Hanoi, the capital city, has also suffered from severe flooding, with water levels reaching up to the neck in some neighborhoods.
+Hanoi, the capital city, also suffered from severe flooding, with water levels reaching up to the neck in some neighborhoods.

 Local bakery owner Mai Anh evacuated her home with her family, seeking shelter at her parents’ residence.
 However, upon her return on Thursday to assess her business, she found over two feet of standing water inside her shop.
 She stated that operating under these conditions was impossible as her store’s inventory was fully destroyed.

-The floods and landslides have also heavily impacted Vietnam’s industrial sector.
-Factories in northern provinces like Haiphong, which houses electric car company VinFast and several electronic manufacturers, including Apple parts suppliers, have experienced significant damage.
+The floods and landslides also heavily impacted Vietnam’s industrial sector.
+Factories in northern provinces like Haiphong, which houses electric car company VinFast and several electronic manufacturers, including Apple parts suppliers, experienced significant damage.

-The international community has promptly responded to Vietnam’s crisis, with several countries committing support and resources.
-Australia has sent humanitarian supplies as part of a $2 million assistance package.
-South Korea has pledged $2 million in aid, and the U.S. Embassy announced $1 million in support through the U.S. Agency for International Development.
+The international community promptly responded to Vietnam’s crisis, with several countries committing support and resources.
+Australia sent humanitarian supplies as part of a $2 million assistance package.
+South Korea pledged $2 million in aid, and the U.S. Embassy announced $1 million in support through the U.S. Agency for International Development.

 ━ latest articles